taylordaughtry/test-sdk/README.md

 ## Code Generation

 This library uses code generated with [Swagger Codegen](https://swagger.io/tools/swagger-codegen/).
+Make sure it's installed on your machine along with [jq](https://stedolan.github.io/jq/).
 There are two scripts included to generate both the production client as well as unit test fixtures.

 ### Production Client